Investing for better returns

 Citi Analysts believe economics support the case for remain.
 A ‘Leave’ vote could potentially result in GDP growth halving to around 1% as exports, investment and consumption all weaken.
 Citi Analysts’ base case is for a Remain vote, with a 30-40% probability of leaving, which has recently been increased to the top end of the range.

-Ahead of the Referendum, Citi Analysts expect investors to move into safe havens such as the US dollar and long dated treasuries, which have higher nominal yields than many markets world wide, where rates have fallen to modern day lows.
+Ahead of the EU Referendum Update, Citi Analysts expect investors to move into safe havens such as the US dollar and long dated treasuries, which have higher nominal yields than many markets world wide, where rates have fallen to modern day lows.

 If there is a Remain vote, Citi Analysts expect a risk rally but some geo political risks remain such as the upcoming US elections.
 If there is a Leave vote, Citi Analysts expect the US Fed to be more dovish, whilst the ECB is likely to watch for signs of weaker confidence within the EU.